ingo/ingo.github.io/_recipes/slow_cooker_chili.md

 author: Sarah DiGregorio
 category: Entrees
 description: A great chili should be richly spiced, with layers of deep, savory flavor.
-  This recipe makes a thick, comforting chili that can be prepared in a slow cooker or in a Dutch oven on the stovetop.
 image: slow_cooker_chili.jpg
 image_attribution: Julia Gartland
 image_source: The New York Times